AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 ## Impact of rule editor on existing scripts {#impact-of-rule-editor-on-existing-scripts}

-In AEM Forms versions prior to AEM 6.1 Forms feature pack 1, form authors and developers used to write expressions in the Scripts tab of the Edit component dialog to add dynamic behavior to adaptive forms.
+In [!DNL Experience Manager Forms] versions prior to [!DNL Experience Manager 6.1 Forms] feature pack 1, form authors and developers used to write expressions in the Scripts tab of the Edit component dialog to add dynamic behavior to adaptive forms.
 The Scripts tab is now replaced by the rule editor.

 Any scripts or expressions that you must have written in the Scripts tab are available in the rule editor.
 While you cannot view or edit them in visual editor, if you are a part of the forms-power-users group you can edit scripts in code editor.